Family Law

 Couples face several legal paths ahead at the time their marriages break down.
 Each choice changes their legal status differently.

 Divorce (also known as "dissolution of marriage" in some states) legally ends a valid marriage.
 Unlike annulment, divorce recognizes a legitimate marriage existed but now ends.
 Both parties become legally single and can remarry after their divorce finalizes.
+The legal process typically involves filing divorce papers and other legal documents.

 Annulment declares the marriage lacked legal validity from its start.
 An annulment erases the marriage's validity and stops related obligations.
 The law treats the relationship as if no marriage happened after an annulment, though records stay on file.
+The concept of formal validity plays a crucial role in determining whether a marriage can be annulled.

 Legal separation offers a middle path where couples live apart with formal arrangements for finances, property, and children, while staying legally married.
 People with religious objections to divorce, insurance needs, or uncertainty about ending their marriage permanently choose this option.
+A separation agreement often outlines the terms of this arrangement.
+It's worth noting that cohabitation without marriage can also have legal implications, though different from those of marriage.

 The main difference shows in how each affects your legal status: